Satisfactory Academic Progress Policy

 Extra Instructional Charges

-Students who re-enroll after being withdrawn due to maximum time frame (and are not repeating the course) will be assessed extra instructional fees of $250 each week until the student graduates or withdraws, regardless of whether the student attends, as long as the student remains enrolled.
+Students who exceed maximum time frame will be assessed extra instructional fees of $250 each week until the student graduates or withdraws, regardless of whether the student attends, as long as the student remains enrolled.
 These charges apply to all programs and schedules currently offered.
 Weekly extra instructional charges do not apply to school closures of at least three days.

 Interruptions, Course Incompletes, Withdrawals, Repetitions, and Noncredit Remedial Courses,

-If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence.
-Hours elapsed during a leave of absence will extend the student’s contract period and maximum time frame by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation, see Leave of Absence Policy.
+The institution does not accept Leaves of Absence.
 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal, regardless of when student re-enrolls.
 For Course Repetition information, see the Re-Enrollment and Course Repetition Policy.
 Course repetitions have no effect upon the institution's satisfactory academic progress standards.
 Course incompletes and noncredit remedial courses do not apply to this institution and therefore, these items have no effect upon the school's satisfactory progress standards.

 Unsatisfactory Conduct